 The student must have been enrolled at the other institution in a student category which yields graduate credit.
 The maximum amount of credit given for extension and nonmatriculated (non-degree) courses is 12 units.
 No transfer credit is given for online or correspondence work.

 Courses must have been taken after the conferral of the bachelor's degree.
 The only exception is for work taken through programs structured like the Stanford coterminal bachelor's/master's program.
+Any work taken through such programs must be at the graduate level and applied toward the completion of the graduate degree.

 Courses must have been completed with a grade point average (GPA) of 3.0 (B) or better.
 Pass grades are accepted only for courses for which letter grades were not an option and for which the standard of passing is 'B' quality work.
 The only exception to this is for thesis/research/dissertation coursework, for which Pass/Satisfactory/Credit grades can be accepted.

-In order for graduate residency credit to be awarded, students must submit the official transcript.
+In order for graduate residency transfer credit to be awarded, students must submit the official transcript.
 The official transcript must clearly identify all of the below information for each course:

 Course codes or numbers